tprobinson/concourse-autotree-pipelines/README.md

 # Concourse Autotree pattern

-This repository is an scaffold for laying out Concourse Pipelines.
+This repository is a scaffold for laying out Concourse Pipelines.

 The layout and included script are intended to make automating based on the Concourse pipelines easy.